A dynamical formulation of multi-marginal optimal transport: Introduction

 \subsection{Acknowledgments}

-We are very grateful to Hugo Lavenant and Gabriel Peyr\'e for helpful conversations on the numerical aspects of proximal splitting methods.
+We are very grateful to Hugo Lavenant for helpful comments on earlier versions of this manuscript, as well as help with the numerical aspects of proximal splitting methods.
+We are also very grateful to Gabriel Peyr\'e for his helpful remarks on proximal splitting methods.
 We would also like to thank Sinho Chewi, Jonathan Niles-Weed, and the participants of the program Physics of AI Algorithms 2025 at the Les Houches School of Physics for insightful conversations on this work.

 This material is based upon work supported by the National Science Foundation under Award Numbers DMS-2331920 and DMS- 2508545.
 Pass is pleased to acknowledge the support of Natural Sciences and Engineering Research Council of Canada Discovery Grant number 04864-2024.